chaitrabaik19/GuestBook/README.md

 Project architecture :

+below are the pre-requisites to be present

 IDE used : eclipse mars
 jdk version : 8.0.1
 database : oracle db 11g
-framework : java /spring mvc framework and jdbctemplate on db layer server : tomcat 7.0
+framework : java /spring mvc framework and jdbctemplate on db layer server : tomcat 7.0 repository : git git version : 2.22.0 git client : tortoise git client

+currently i have not used maven for downloading the jars, but added the jars manually in build path. but this project can be updated as maven project giving all dependincies.

+DATABASE layer :

+database name : Guestbook
+tables used :

+1) static table(for the moment ) : USERS
+contains all the user login details

+2) dynamic table which uses users table primary key as foriegn key .
+MESSAGE
+will have all the entries by user and also saves the uploaded image path